TheHolderCollective/theholdercollective.github.io/_posts/2025-05-16-Minesweeper-A Refactoring Exercise.md

 The methods`ShowMainMenuWithTitle`, `ShowRestartMenuWithTitle`, and `ShowLevelMenuWithTitle` are used to display the different game menus in conjunction with the game's title screen.

-The `ShowGameOver` method displays the game over scren, and is called when the user opts to end the game after winning or losing.
+The `ShowGameOver` method displays the game over screen, and is called when the user opts to end the game after winning or losing.

 ### Engine